yonkahlon/Zenject/README.md

 ## <a id="di-rules--guidelines--recommendations"></a>DI Rules / Guidelines / Recommendations

-* The container should *only* be referenced in the composition root layer.
+* The container should *only* be referenced in the composition root "layer".
 Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#dynamic-object-graph-validation">here</a> for more details on this.
 * Prefer constructor injection to field or property injection.
     * Constructor injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
 In many cases you don't want to expose a public property with your internal dependencies
     * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do
     * Constructor injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
-You can do the same with public properties but it's more error prone.
-It's possible to forget to initialize one field and leave the object in an invalid state
+You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
     * Finally, Constructor injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the constructor.

 ## <a id="update--initialization-order"></a>Update / Initialization Order

 In many cases, especially for small projects, the order that classes update or initialize in does not matter.
 However, in larger projects update or initialization order can become an issue.
 This can especially be an issue in Unity, since it is often difficult to predict in what order the Start(), Awake(), or Update() methods will be called in.
 Unfortunately, Unity does not have an easy way to control this (besides in Edit -> Project Settings -> Script Execution Order, though that is pretty awkward to use)

-In Zenject, by default, ITickables and IInitializables are updated in the order that they are added, however for cases where the update or initialization order matters, there is a much better way.
-By specifying their priorities explicitly in the installer.
+In Zenject, by default, ITickables and IInitializables are updated in the order that they are added, however for cases where the update or initialization order matters, there is a much better way:  By specifying their priorities explicitly in the installer.
 For example, in the sample project you can find this code in the scene installer:

     public class AsteroidsInstaller : MonoInstaller
     {